-Colonial history on land tenure was one of domination and subjugation by foreign powers.
+Colonial history on the subject of land access and tenure is seen in terms of conflicting interest between occupiers and natives.
 The setting and fixing of administrative boundaries by these powers forced many a people to settle dawn, and respond to the wishes of the colonial masters.
-Only occasionally, where it suited them, was customary land tenure allowed but also under the strong and watchful eye of legal statutes.
+Only occasionally, where it suited them, was customary land tenure allowed but also under the strong and watchful eye of decrees and legal statutes.
+Foreign concepts were also included to govern colonial interests including concepts of Right of Occupancy and Public Land.
+Ownership of land and occupation thereof were made distinctly different concepts for the native peoples of Tanganyika contrary to their norms.

-At independence most countries inherited the colonial laws and policies on land.
-These continued to vest land in the state as the ultimate landowner, without any significant modification, upholding the new order such as the leasehold systems where these existed.
-Land tenure reforms were largely cosmetic and often of a trial and error type, which worked on upholding colonial arrangements and often diminishing influence of customs and traditions of local people.
+At independence most countries in Africa, and Tanzania in particular, inherited the colonial laws and policies that had been in force on the land question.
+These continued to vest land in the state as the ultimate landowner. without any significant modification, upholding the new order such as the leasehold systems where these existed.
+Land tenure reforms were rare.
+Legal reforms were introduced to conform with the politics of the day but, were largely cosmetic and often of a trial and error type. the reforms worked towards Again, upholding colonial arrangements and often diminishing influence of customs and traditions of local people.